WFRCAnalytics/ATO-Impact-Tool/README.md

 The `test` function tests for a correct network build by solving a simple routing problem between two points defined in `shp\test_points\test_points.shp`.
 If these points are not located within the service area of the network dataset, the test will fail.

 In general, if the network dataset fails, the cure is simply to rebuild the network dataset using `ato.build(nd)`.

+# Operating the Tool

+## Network Setup

+To set up the multimodal transportation network,
+1. Download Multimodal network dataset from [https://gis.utah.gov/data/transportation/street-network-analysis/] and extract to the `shp` folder
+3. Obtain a copy of a TDM export from WFRC and place in the shp folder

+Run 1_network_setup.ipynb (requires Network Analyst)

+## TAZ Setup

+1. Download [Wasatch Front TAZs in File Geodatabase format from WFRC](https://data.wfrc.org/datasets/wfrc::access-to-opportunities-work-related-taz-based/about).
+Extract to `taz.gdb` and place in the `shp` folder

+Run `2_taz_setup.ipynb` (requires ArcGIS Pro Standard or Advanced)